Implant Dentures – Metairie, LA

 A Whole New Smile, a Whole New You

 If you have lost all or most of your teeth, you know all too well the struggles that can come with missing teeth.
 Perhaps you find it difficult to enjoy your favorite foods, and maybe you hesitate to smile for pictures or when you are out in public.
-While traditional dentures can help to mitigate such issues, we often recommend that patients opt for implant-retained dentures instead.
-Dental implants in Metairie can help you to enjoy the most functional, natural-feeling, and natural-looking smile possible.
+While traditional dentures can help to mitigate such issues, we often recommend that patients opt for implant dentures instead.
+With the support that dental implants provide, implant dentures in Metairie can help you to enjoy the most functional, natural-feeling, and natural-looking smile possible.

-Implant-retained dentures, sometimes simply called implant dentures in Metairie, are anchored in the jawbone via a number of small prosthetic tooth roots (dental implants).
+Implant dentures are anchored in the jawbone via a number of small prosthetic tooth roots (dental implants).
 The implants help the prosthetic teeth to remain absolutely stable during eating and speaking, a fact that eliminates many of the hassles that come with traditional dentures.

-There are essentially two types of implant-retained dentures:
+There are essentially two types of implant dentures:

 - An overdenture, which easily “snaps” onto and off of the implants with the help of small attachments